chaitanyawho/rabbitmq-guide/README.md

 # RabbitMQ + K8s Monitoring Stack

+> Consider going through the [Wiki](https://github.com/chaitanyawho/rabbitmq-guide/wiki) for a more detailed tutorial on setting up all the components in this stack.

 This repository contains the boilerplate code for setting up RabbitMQ with multiple producers and consumers, deployment on Kubernetes, and monitoring using Prometheus and Grafana.

 1. Producer